KidPudel/Iggy-s-Vault/languages/zig/build system.md

 ---

-> **NOTE:** the build script may seem [[imperative]], but it is [[declarative]], on a way of constructing a build graph that will be executed by an external runner.
+> **NOTE:** the build script may seem [[imperative style]], but it is [[declarative style]], on a way of constructing a build graph that will be executed by an external runner.
 Meaning even though it feels like imperative, we just declare the end result, that we want.

 ## Simple executable